sinantutan/nullguard-fody-records-init-bug/README.md

+The Issue is posted in the [NullGuard.Fody repository with nr.
+598](https://github.com/Fody/NullGuard/issues/598).

 ### Problem

 When run with NullGuard the record below named `FooRecordWithInit` returns a `System.InvalidProgramException: 'Common Language Runtime detected an invalid program.'` .